Things To Do For Free or Cheap In Las Vegas

 It's free to enter the beautiful Bellagio Botanical Garden, they change the display for summer, harvest and the holidays.

 The show features a 20-foot winged dragon, fire and talking statues.
 You can watch the live performance at the Forum Shops every hour on the hour.
 At the Caesars Palace Hotel, there is also a huge aquarium with 300 saltwater fish.

 If you visit Downtown Vegas on the evening you will experience a bustling atmosphere on Fremont Street, with live music being played on stage and a fantastic LED light display on the canopy.

 Flamingo Wildlife Habitat

 The Flamingo Hotel & Casino has its own Flamingo Wildlife Habitat, so if you're into nature then its worth the visit.
-You can see my photos here in last year's blog post when I visited the habitat.

 The Grand Canal Shoppes at the Venetian

 My video above shows a little clip of the live performance from people in costume, it's great to watch and it just adds to the fantastic atmosphere at The Venetian Hotel, with gondolas going down the canal, the sky painted ceiling and alfresco dining in this Venice-themed resort.